aryeelab/hichipper/README.md

   - hicpro
 ```

-The figure below shows all four options for HiChIP-data peak inference in the table.
+The figure below shows all options for peak specification in **hichipper** including every option
+for inferring peaks which are noted in the table.

 ![peakParam](media/peakParamPng.png)